-3.75% fixed interest rate;
+- 3.75% fixed interest rate;

-Two year terms;
+- Two year terms;

-Payments deferred for six months
+- Payments deferred for six months

 Main Street Lending Program

-The Federal Reserve has created the Main Street Lending Program to provide a total of $600 billion in financing for small and medium-sized businesses.
+- The Federal Reserve has created the Main Street Lending Program to provide a total of $600 billion in financing for small and medium-sized businesses.

-This page was last updated on August 8, 2020.
+- This page was last updated on October 26, 2020.

-This page was created the same day that the 2 trillion dollar Phase 3 COVID-19 stimulus package was passed by the House and signed by President Trump on March 27, 2020.
+- This page was created the same day that the 2 trillion dollar Phase 3 COVID-19 stimulus package was passed by the House and signed by President Trump on March 27, 2020.
 The Federal government continues to release information, and our Frisco SERT staff will continue to sift through and provide resources about these programs.

-Please email us with more specific questions, and we will work on finding answers.
+- Please email us with more specific questions, and we will work on finding answers.

 Summit Chamber of Commerce